Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 With your PoE in hand, grab the rest of your IEC documents, including your health insurance policy, and travel to Canada to receive your work permit.

 Remember: an IEC health insurance policy is not the same as travel insurance.
-Your working holiday in Canada will require a specific type of IEC-eligible insurance.
-More on the specifics here, if you’re interested.
+Your Working Holiday Visa for UK citizens needs an specific type of IEC-eligible insurance.
+You can find more details in our article about IEC health insurance.

 We have partnered with two different providers for IEC-eligible health insurance for UK citizens, and we recommend getting quotes from each of them.
 These two partners, in our opinion, offer IEC budget-friendly policies that are IEC-eligible and offer good value.
 They also each have a stellar reputation, with 4.7 (out of 5) on TrustPilot in True Traveller’s case (on Aug 20, 2024) and an A+ Better Business Bureau rating for Best Quote.